IBS, colitis, SIBO, and Crohn’s disease are all distinct conditions with overlapping symptoms.

 These gut disorders are distinct conditions.
 Their symptoms often overlap — like abdominal pain, diarrhea, and an urgent need to run to the restroom.

 Moreover, these digestive issues may also share some of the same underlying culprits.
 These could include parasites and an unhealthy gut microbiome.
 (1, 2)

 Read on to understand the differences between IBS, SIBO, ulcerative colitis, and Crohn’s disease.
 Plus, discover hidden culprits of the conditions and what to do about them.

 IBS refers to chronic digestive issues that don’t have a clearly identifiable cause.
 It’s estimated to affect up to 20% of Americans.
 (3, 4)

 Symptoms of IBS include unexplained chronic abdominal pain, along with irregular bowel habits.
 You may have diarrhea, constipation, or alternate between the two.
 (5)

-Getting a diagnosis of IBS isn’t very straightforward.
+Getting to a diagnosis of IBS isn’t a very straightforward path, though.